vendia/blog/posts/2021-01-29-getting-started-with-vendia-share.md

 ---
 title: "Getting Started With Vendia Share"
-description: 'Today we're excited to open Vendia Share, our enterprise platform for sharing data and code, to all developers.'
+description: 'Today we are excited to open Vendia Share, our enterprise platform for sharing data and code, to all developers.'
-longDescription: 'Today we're excited to open Vendia Share, our enterprise platform for sharing data and code, to all developers.'
+longDescription: 'Today we are excited to open Vendia Share, our enterprise platform for sharing data and code, to all developers.'
 date: '2021-01-29'
 categories:
   - vendia share